 Representative Matters

 • When FERC denied her client’s motion to intervene in a hydroelectric project re-licensing proceeding and refused to look at evidence presented by the client that a far superior project was possible for the same part of the river, Rebecca helped win an appeal vacating FERC’s decision to issue a new license to the incumbent licensee.
-Green Island Power Authority v.
+Green Island Power Auth. v.
 FERC, 577 F.3d 148 (2d Cir.
 2009).

 Resources